alexravenna/obsidian-notes-tech/Infrastructure as Code/Infrastructure as Code.md

   - infrastructure
 ---
 # Description
-- The process of managing and provisioning cloud infrastructure resources through code stored in a [[VCS]], just like application source code
+- Cloud infrastructure resources are defined in code stored in a [[VCS]], just like application source code
+- Cloud infrastructure is provisioned automatically by a tool that interprets this code